jbkunst/highcharter/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have:
+In this version I fix/have:

-* Description of highcharts library
-* Adding import from stat package: ecdf
+* More dateiled descriptions in manual pages.
+* Adding examples for every exported function (whithout \dontrun).
+* Adding "<>" to link highcharts.com in the description.

+Thanks.
 Regards,